rust-basel/fullstack-rust-workshop/src/09-deleting_items.md

 ## Delete item onclick

 We currrently do nothing.
-Let's implement the onclick action - so when we click the item, a delete request is send to our backend.
+Let's implement the onclick action - so when we click the item, a delete request is sent to our backend.

 At the top of your `components.rs` module: